yrdsb-peths/final-project-greenfoot-team-d/README.md

 # Game: Snake game

 ### As level goes up in the game...
-- `speed` - the snake moves faster
+- `Speed` - the snake moves faster
 - `Obstacles` - obstacles will appear randomly
 - `Reverse movement` - snake will suddenly move in opposite direction
 - `Debuffs` -